Skip to content

 Accept wildcard characters: False

-Creates a backup of the existing output file before overwriting it.
+Enables backup creation of the existing output file before overwriting it.
 By default, no backup is created.
-When enabled, backup files are stored in the BackupDirectory with a timestamped filename (e.g., MyModule.psm1.20260309_153045.bak).
+When enabled, backup files are stored in the BackupPath directory with a timestamped filename (e.g., MyModule.psm1.20260309_153045.bak).

 This parameter can be used in combination with configuration files: load the configuration, check the Build.BackupEnabled option, and pass the switch accordingly.